It was never a choice of training the dog or not training the dog. It was a choice of loving my life or not loving my life”

 Aldermaston Training Centre: Baughurst Road, Aldermaston, Berkshire.

-Old Basing Training Centre: Coming Soon!
+Old Basing Training Centre: Ashmoor Lane, Old Basing.
+From August!

-£45/hour or 6 sessions for £260.
+£45/hour or 6 sessions for £260

 I came to dog sports later in life.
 Growing up, I’d always wanted a golden retriever, and in 2006 I was finally able to make that happen.
-Little did I know the challenges this breed would bring!!
+Little did I know the challenges (and joy) this breed would bring!!

-So I joined a monthly competitive obedience training group and discovered reward based positive reinforcement training.
+So, with my next dog, Harry, I joined a monthly competitive obedience training group and discovered reward based positive reinforcement training.

 And what a door that opened!

 But it wasn’t until 2020 that I could really put all that I had learnt to the test with my first Working Golden Retriever, Berty.
 Needless to say I needed to sharpen my skills.
-I sourced the best trainers I could find and immersed myself in learning everything I could about training a dog at the top level.
+I sourced the best trainers I could find and immersed myself in learning everything I could about training a dog to compete at the top level.

 I was fascinated by these trainers.
 Their awareness, their timing, their ability to be present, the way they moved, and the way they seemed able to look at a dog and handler and know exactly what was needed to make a difference to their performance.